MolEvolEpid/wavess/README.md

 and three types of selection (conserved sites, comparison to a fit sequence, and antibody-mediated immunity).
 The package also provides functions to pre-process data for input into the simulator, as well as post-processing functions to analyze the simulation output.
-Theh post-processing functions can also be used on real data.
+The post-processing functions can also be used on real data.
 The default settings for the simulator assume that the sequences being simulated are HIV gp120.